NJ Bankruptcy Law Firms

 (to name a few):

-However, there are debts that are not dischargeable in Chapter 7 Bankruptcy.
+However, some debts are not dischargeable in Chapter 7 Bankruptcy.

 Here is an example of a willful and malicious act that was not dischargeable.

-• A neighbor got into a fight with his neighbor in the hallway of their apartment building.
+• A neighbor got into a fight with another neighbor in the hallway of their apartment building.

 • The man pinned the neighbor against the wall and bit into his nose.